ElishaKay/MySQL-Node-Angular/README.md

 ```

+<h2>Deploy To Heroku</h2>

-You can upload the app to Heroku, and the automated emails will probably work - but you may have to pay to keep the app running full-time (i.e. pay for a 'dyno') so that your Heroku app is turned on when the scheduler reaches the Send-Time.
+You can upload the app to Heroku, and the automated emails will work - but you may have to pay to keep the app running full-time (i.e. pay for a 'dyno' - highly isolated Linux Process) so that your Heroku app is turned on when the scheduler reaches the Send-Time.